Spice-uibk/awgl-docs/language-constructs/task.md

 ## Task

-A **task** in AWPL represents a unit of computation or data processing within a workflow or data pipeline.
+A **task** in AWPL represents a unit of computation or data processing within an application.
 Tasks are the fundamental building blocks of AWPL and can perform a wide variety of operations, such as:

-- Reading or writing data from external sources,
+- reading or writing data from external sources,
-- Executing computations or transformations (like filtering, aggregating, joining), and
+- executing computations or transformations (like filtering, aggregating, joining), and
-- Logging or monitoring.
+- logging or monitoring.

 Each task is uniquely identified by its `id` and can optionally include a `description` for documentation purposes.
-Tasks can also define dependencies on other tasks (`depends_on`) and task-specific configurations (`task_config`), allowing AWPL to manage execution order automatically.
+Tasks can also define task-specific configurations (`task_config`) and dependencies on other tasks (`depends_on`), allowing AWPL to manage execution order automatically.

 ```yaml
 task: